Database Partitioning in System Design

 • Region: UK, ID Numbers: 7, 8, 15, 16

-Using list partitioning, we could partition the table so that rows for stores belonging to the same region are stored in the same partition.
-This would allow us to easily add or drop records relating to specific regions from the table.
+Using list partitioning, we could partition the table so that rows belonging to the same region are stored in the same partition.
+This will help us to easily add or drop records relating to specific regions from the table.

 Data partitioning criteria